-If you have accepted a full-time teaching position as the teacher of record in your own classroom, please let the Field Placement office know immediately so we can arrange supervision rather than a placement for you.
+If you have accepted a full-time teaching position as the teacher of record in your own classroom, please let the Field Placements office know immediately (email@example.com or 278.0315).

 Fall 2017 Calendars

 If you are an intern or a teacher candidate working full-time as the teacher of record in your own classroom (STSPs & PIPs), please refer to your EHD 170A Blackboard for your seminar schedule.